actonmass/actonmass.org/content/issues/indigenous-peoples-rights.md

       underfunded, and Native students face numerous additional barriers to academic success and opportunities that are not being addressed through legislation.
+  - title: Indigenous Peoples Day
+    text: Indigenous Peoples Day is a holiday that is recognized by many, yet Massachusetts general law still fails to acknowledge the holiday in replacement of Columbus.
+The importance of establishing this holiday would not only positively impact the acknowledgment of cultures, languages, and history of the Indigenous people but also would acknowledge and replace the holiday honoring a genocidal colonizer.
 learn_more:
   - title: MA Indigenous Legislative Agenda
     link: http://maindigenousagenda.org/